kolide/kolide-quickstart/README.md

 On the first run, a self-signed SSL certificate will be generated to be used with your trial instance of Kolide.
 Please enter a CN for this certificate that osquery hosts will be able to use to connect.

+When startup completes successfully, a message will be printed with a link to the Kolide instance.
+At this URL you will be walked through licensing and final setup.

 ### Stop Kolide (and Dependencies)

 ```bash